niklasbuschmann/contrast/_posts/2024-11-05-energy_based_models.md

 $$p(v,h) = \frac{e^{-E(v,h)}}{Z}$$

-The $Z$ constant is a normalisation factor to ensure that we actually map to the probability space.
+The $Z$ constant is a normalisation factor to ensure that we actually map to the **probability space** (based on Boltzmann distribution).
 Now let's go to what we're looking for; the probability of a set of visible neurons, in other words, the probability of our data.

 $$p(v)=\sum_{h \in H}p(v,h)=\frac{\sum_{h \in H}e^{-E(v,h)}}{\sum_{v \in V}\sum_{h \in H}e^{-E(v,h)}}$$